-Your spine is a column of bones held together by muscles, tendons and ligaments.
+Your spine is a column of bones held together by muscles, tendons, and ligaments.
 A problem in any part of the spine can cause back pain.
-For some back pains are an annoyance but for others it can cause extreme discomfort and excruciating pain.
+Some back pains might be mild and just create an annoyance, but others can cause excruciating pain.

 Usually, patients notice back pain after overexertion, heavy or improper lifting, sudden movements, or falling.
 (Here’s the safe way to lift heavy objects.)
 Back pain can also be caused by more subtle triggers, like getting your period or your sleeping position.

 In this video, internist Paul Knoepflmacher, MD, explains the nine most common types of back pain:

 Bulging or slipped disc.
 One of the soft discs between the vertebrae extends out over the edge.

 Pinched nerve.
 The nerve is pressed right up against the bone.

 Arthritis.
 The discs in your spine have lost their ability to absorb shock, so the bones rub together and create bone spurs.

 Osteoporosis.
 Brittle, weak bones may break or collapse and create compression fractures.